ryanmaguire/libtmpl/README.md

 make omp
 ```
 **If you do not have sudo privileges, use the in-place option**
-The inplace method will place libtmpl.so in `libtmpl/`.
+The in-place method will place libtmpl.so in `libtmpl/`.
 You will NOT have
 the header files placed in `/usr/local/include/` and you will therefore need to
 pass the `-I` and `-L` options to your compiler whenever you want to use
 libtmpl.